Agile in a downturn

 - Agile in the form of Scrum and SAFe may have semi-expensive to very expensive certifications at their core.
 Costs with uncertain benefit, and quality training in general gets hit hard in rough times.

 - There is a profusion (one might say glut ) of asynchronous learning opportunities that allow an eternal sampling of agile-related content.
 This is fantastic for the self-motivated learner, and may yield some wonderful breakthrough moments on teams that figure things out on their own (we’ll have more on that later).
-The downside is that bottom-up implementations often will stall, and it will be harder and harder to justify what might seem like overpriced luxury training that takes people away from their day to day work.
+The downside is that bottom-up implementations often stall, and training that takes people away from their day to day work will be hard to differentiate from ad hoc tips and anecdotes.

-- New technologies like ChatGPT, of course, which didn’t participate at all in this post, by the way, but also an ever-widening array of tools and platforms and promises are drowning senior leaders and engineers in choices and decisions and “agile,” including the manifesto doesn’t really help with that.
+- New technologies like ChatGPT, of course, which didn’t participate at all in this post, by the way, but also an ever-widening array of tools and platforms and promises are drowning senior leaders and engineers in choices and decisions and potential paths forward.
+Until the pay off starts “agile,” including the manifesto, doesn’t directly help with that.

 - In all candor, the age of the truly cross-functional team as a primary organizing principle is probably coming to a close, or at least becoming a niche and guide post to help simplify organizational structures.